 The Life You Were Born to Live: A Guide to Finding Your Life Purpose by Dan Millman.
 Dan Millman, author of the classic Way of the Peaceful Warrior, uses numerology of birthdate to help you distinguish the drives, desires, strengths and weaknesses that characterize your life and the lives of those around you.

 Wealth Dynamics Developed by Roger James Hamilton, Wealth Dynamics applies specifically to the areas of finance, business and entrepreneurship.
-It is invaluable material for building teams and for assuring that you focus your energies productively by working on the right aspects of a project for your type.
+It is invaluable material for building teams and assuring that you focus your energies productively by working on the right aspects of a project for your type.

 Enneagram A complex system of 9 personality types, I am new to the Enneagram but have already found it a powerful guide for better understanding myself and my family members.

 On Divination: I use divination as a tool to know myself and my clients better.
-I have found no better way to cut through the illusions of “monkey mind” and get straight to the heart of someone’s true concerns and desires.
-Divination gives us the story behind the story and never fails to provide me with an empowering context for the challenges and disappointments faced by myself and my clients.
+I have found no better way to cut through the illusions of “monkey mind” and get straight to the heart of someone’s concerns and desires.
+Divination gives the story behind the story and never fails to provide an empowering context for the challenges and disappointments faced by myself and my clients.

 Divination, Sacred Tools for Reading The Mind of God.
 A serious introduction to the history and art of divination by Paul O’Brien, the founder of Tarot.com.

 The Shining Tribe.
 Rachel Pollack’s beautiful and unusual deck rocks my world.
 Every day.

 Seventy-Eight Degrees of Wisdom.
 Here is a collection of Rachel Pollack’s learned interpretations for each card in the classic Tarot deck.